Serving Our Community

 Hispanic Foundation of Silicon Valley (dedicated to encouraging community philanthropy and engaging people to invest in the health, educational achievement, and leadership development of a thriving Hispanic community in Silicon Valley) >>more

-LifeMoves (Formerly known as Innvision Shelter network) (dedicated to aiding homeless families in the Bay Area return to self sufficiency.) >>more
+LifeMoves (Formerly known as Innvision Shelter network) (dedicated to aiding homeless families in the Bay Area return to self-sufficiency) >>more

 Modesto Chamber of Commerce (promotes the region’s economic strengths, its members’ services and advocates for public policy) >>more

-National Association of Office and Industrial Parks, Silicon Valley (leading organization for developers, owners and related professionals in office, industrial and mixed-use real estate) >>more
+NAIOP Silicon Valley (the leading organization for developers, owners, investors, asset managers, brokers, and related professionals in office, industrial, R&D, and mixed-use real estate.) >>more

 Pacific Autism Center for Education (provides high quality programs for individuals with Autism and associated developmental disabilities living in the San Francisco Bay Area) >>more